-Even if our fears are small, they make us retreat and disconnect, says Grauds: “The shaman would say there is only one disease: the disease of disconnection.
-And fear is the ultimate dis-connector.”
+Even if our fears are minor, they force us to retreat and disconnect.
+“The shaman would say there is only one disease: the disease of disconnection,” she explains.
+“And fear is the ultimate disconnector.”

-Here’s her good news: There are simple things we can do to transform the chaos and depletion of the susto-driven existence into a more vibrant, happy, energy-filled life.
+But there are simple ways to transform the chaos and depletion of a fear-driven existence into a more vibrant, happy, energy-filled life.
 And some are as easy as taking a deep breath.

-Attitude is Everything
+Attitude Is Everything

-“Many of us approach these healthy activities out of fear,” she says.
-Nursing worries such as, “I’m not thin enough!
-I’m afraid of getting sick!” puts us in a constricted, stressed-out state.
+“Many of us approach these healthy activities out of fear,” she notes.
+Nursing worries, such as I’m not thin enough!
+I’m afraid of getting sick!, puts us in a constricted, stressed-out state.
 As a result, on a cellular level, the body can’t absorb the full health benefits of our healthy practices.